 * In most cases good like for like materials are still available.
 All good builders will be able to source either new or reclaimed (imperial size) bricks, tiles etc. When roofs need maintenance, roofers are usually able to carefully remove and replace most of the original tiles.
 Where a percentage of new tiles need to be used it is advisable to mix them in randomly or use at the back of the house, in order to avoid odd looking new patches.

-If in any doubt about like for like materials please contact SCC planning or conservation department.
+If in any doubt about like for like materials please contact us or SCC planning or conservation department.

 Trees & Shrubs

 We are happy to answer any questions or help with applications, please feel free to ask via the contact form or on the forum.